briannaodom/cozmo_winter_project/README.md

 2. [![](https://i.ytimg.com/vi/4Y7zG48uHRo/maxresdefault.jpg)](https://www.youtube.com/watch?v=4Y7zG48uHRo) Click the image above to watch a video that provides visual footage using a small scaled car-like device to help understand how the proportional, integral, and derivative gains will work individually and in unison to align and adjust Cozmo's position in relation to the RC car.

+3. A [PID control](https://www.robotix.in/tutorial/avr/pid/) site by Robotix that defines in words and puts in perspective what PID really does and means.

 #### Cozmo_driver.py Node

 The [cozmo_driver.py](https://github.com/OTL/cozmo_driver/blob/master/nodes/cozmo_driver.py) node written by Takashi Ogura, integrates ROS and Cozmo to publish out various topics such as odometry and imu as well as subscribe from various topics to increase the functionality of Cozmo and allow programmers to execute different programs that would be otherwise hard to implement as Cozmo has its own SDK and was built with only python in mind.